lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_Gom_part_1.md

 # Conclusion

-In this first part, I went into some of the details about the implementation of an Apache Camel-like routing engine written in GoLang. that leverages Wasm for extensibility.
-In the second part, I’m going through some more detail about deployment options.
+In this first part, I went into some of the details about the implementation of an Apache Camel alike routing engine written in GoLang that leverages Wasm for extensibility.
+In the next posts, I'll provide some more implementation details and deployment options.